MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_yoir_desfire_ev3_card.md

 These steps will be run and 15 files got created:

 1) The app will FORMAT the PICC so the complete PICC memory is available.
 The PICC will be formatted immediately after tapping without any further confirmation, the PICC is authenticated with DEFAULT DES Master Application KEY
-2) The app will create a new application with applicationID A1A2A3.
-The app will have 5 AES based application keys.
+2) The app will create a new application with **applicationID A1A2A3**.
+The app will have 5 **AES based application keys**.
 3) There are no restrictions in application on file and directory handling (default settings).
-4) In the new application files are created with these file numbers and access rights (R & W 1, CAR 2, R 3, W 4):
+4) In the new application files are created with these file numbers and access rights (R&W 1, CAR 2, R 3, W 4; see below):

-- 01 Standard File, 256 file size, communication mode Plain
+- 00 Standard File, 256 file size, communication mode Plain
-- 02 Standard File, 256 file size, communication mode MACed
+- 01 Standard File, 256 file size, communication mode MACed
-- 03 Standard File, 256 file size, communication mode Full enciphered
+- 02 Standard File, 256 file size, communication mode Full enciphered
-- 04 Backup File, 32 file size, communication mode Plain
+- 03 Backup File, 32 file size, communication mode Plain
-- 05 Backup File, 32 file size, communication mode MACed
+- 04 Backup File, 32 file size, communication mode MACed
-- 06 Standard File, 32 file size, communication mode Full enciphered
+- 05 Standard File, 32 file size, communication mode Full enciphered
-- 07 Value File, communication mode Plain
+- 06 Value File, communication mode Plain
-- 08 Value File, communication mode MACed
+- 07 Value File, communication mode MACed
-- 09 Value File, communication mode Full enciphered
+- 08 Value File, communication mode Full enciphered
-- 10 Linear Record file, 32 record size, 3 maximum number of records, communication mode Plain
+- 09 Linear Record file, 32 record size, 3 maximum number of records, communication mode Plain
-- 11 Linear Record file, 32 record size, 3 maximum number of records, communication mode MACed
+- 10 Linear Record file, 32 record size, 3 maximum number of records, communication mode MACed
-- 12 Linear Record file, 32 record size, 3 maximum number of records, communication mode Full enciphered
+- 11 Linear Record file, 32 record size, 3 maximum number of records, communication mode Full enciphered
-- 13 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode Plain
+- 12 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode Plain
-- 14 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode MACed
+- 13 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode MACed
-- 15 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode Full enciphered
+- 14 Cyclic Record file, 32 record size, 4 maximum number of records, communication mode Full enciphered

+A short explanation on **Access rights**: each file gets it's individual access rights (can be changed later) and if you running a file operation you need to **authenticate** first or you receive an authentication error.

+This are the 4 available access rights:
+- R&W: **Read & Write Access Rights key**: after authentication with this key all read and/or write operations are permitted
+- CAR: **Change Access Rights key**: for changing the authentication keys of a file a preceding authentication with this key is necessary
+- R: **Read Access Rights key**: after authentication with this key all read operations are permitted
+- W: **Write Access Rights key**: after authentication with this key all write operations are permitted

+The key numbers need to be in the range of the number of keys setup during application setup.
+The sample application is setup with 5 keys - key number 0 ist the so called **Application Master key** that is necessary to enable some file creation methods.

+There are additional "key numbers" available:
+- key number "14" means **free access**, meaning you do need no preceding authentication before running the action
+- key number "15" means **never access**, meaning you can't run any task coupled with this key (e.g. setting the Change Access
+Rights key to "15" will prohibit from any further access rights changing)